Kras4ooo/sharedcount/README.md

 sharedcount
 ===========

-This is a small bookcase that link returns filed by attendance reported by the following social networks: Facebook, Twitter and Linkedin.
+This is a small library that link returns filed by attendance reported by the following social networks: Facebook, Twitter and Linkedin.
 How can use the library:

 ```
 from shared_count import SharedCount